PO-LAB/Intelligent-Manufacturing-Systems/Genetic_Algorithm/Genetic_Algorithm.md

 ### Evaluation ###
 After we generate the offsprings, fitness values are calculated.
-Check the results, and record it if the result in this iteration is better than previous iterations.
+Check the result, and record it if the result in this iteration is better than previous iterations.
 ```matlab
 fitness = zeros(population_size,3);  % Record x1, x2, and fitness value (objective value).